 If at this point there is anything about the upgrade that you wish to fine-tune (for example, to change some of the automatic IDs) now is the time to do so.
 Since the shadow configuration is not in use by the cluster, it is safe to edit the file manually:

 '''

 crm_shadow --edit

 '''

-Will open the configuration in your favorite editor (or whichever one is specified by the standard EDITOR environment variable).
+This will open the configuration in your favorite editor (whichever is specified by the standard \$EDITOR environment variable)

-6. Preview how the cluster will react
+7. Preview how the cluster will react

 Test what the cluster will do when you upload the new configuration